-To find out more about breastfeeding and returning to work, see the Public Health Agency leaflet Breastfeeding and returning to work at pha.site/breastfeeding-work many feeds they need while you are apart, but it's often easier to manage than people think.
+To find out more about breastfeeding and returning

+to work, see the Public Health Agency leaflet Breastfeeding and returning to work at pha.site/breastfeeding-work

+The practicalities will depend on how old your baby is and how many feeds they need while you are apart, but it's often easier to manage than people think.
 Your peer supporter, midwife, health visitor or local support group can explain the options and talk them through with you.